ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 How to setup an AWS CodeBuild project with Veracode Static, SCA, and Dynamic Analysis.

 ## Overview
-A complete guide on setting up an Amazon Web Services Demo Account that uses Veracode Services.
+A complete guide on setting leveraging Veracode services with Amazon Web Services CodeSuite.

+Veracode integrates with products in the AWS CodeSuite, specifically CodeBuild and CodePipeline.

 For this demonstration we will use the PetStoreAPI written in Python.

-Veracode integrates with products in the AWS CodeSuite, specifically CodeBuild and CodePipeline.

 ### AWS products we’ll use: